citusdata/citus_docs/articles/aggregation.rst

 You can also perform joins in the INSERT..SELECT command, allowing you to create more detailed aggregations, e.g. by language.

 Distributed aggregation adds another tool to Citus' broad toolchest in dealing with big data problems.
 With parallel INSERT ..
-SELECT, parallel indexing, parallel querying, scaling write throughput through :ref:`Citus MX <mx>`, and many other features, Citus can not only horizontally scale your multi-tenant database, but can also unify many different parts of your data pipeline into one platform.
+SELECT, parallel indexing, parallel querying, and many other features, Citus can not only horizontally scale your multi-tenant database, but can also unify many different parts of your data pipeline into one platform.